Narasimman-V/pagination-x/README.md

 **Methods:**

-- **setPage** Method handling page change event.
+- **setPage** Function handling page change event.
 Developer can override it.
-- **searchFn** Method handling search event.
-This method calls the setPage method internally.
+- **searchFn** Function handling search event.
+This function calls the setPage function internally.
 Developer can override it.
-- **changePageSize** Method handling page size change event.
-This method calls the setPage method internally.
+- **changePageSize** Function handling page size change event.
+This function calls the setPage function internally.
 Developer can override it.
-- **getCurrentPageRecords** Method to get the list of records displayed on the current page.
-This method cannot be overridden.
+- **getCurrentPageRecords** Function to get the list of records displayed on the current page.
+This function cannot be overridden.
-- **getSelectedRecords** Method to get the list of records selected by the user.
-This method cannot be overridden.
+- **getSelectedRecords** Function to get the list of records selected by the user.
+This function cannot be overridden.
-- **reload** If the underlying list is changed (for ex, after a re-query on the server), invoke this method and pass it the new list. >Note that you also have to set the new list to the original list in the controller.
-Please refer the code snippet in section for 'action-handlers' section.
+- **load** Called to set the JSON list obtained from the server (usual scenario).
+Also, if the underlying list is changed dynamically (for example, after a re-query on the server), we can pass the new list to this function.

-The pagination-x attribute is an optional attribute.
-But it is mandatory if you want to access the data and functions explained above.
+The pagination-x attribute is an optional attribute for POCs.
+But it is mandatory in real time projects. if you want to load the JSON list dynamically or access the data and functions explained above.

 It is very easy to access the pagination-x object.
 Just create a blank javascript object and pass it's reference to the pagination-x attribute as shown below: